apparena/docs/docs/api/040-structure.rst

 |            | - applanguage                | - /apps/:appId/language             |
 +------------+------------------------------+-------------------------------------+

+..
+Note:: Variable route elements start with a ':'.
+These variables can be an integer or a string, depending on the context.

 The requests to access the resources contained in the components are explained in their respective chapters.

+    - the config section holds the configuration parameters which define functionality, look and layout of the application
+    - the info section is a key : value storage for entries which frame the application in its web context
+    - the translation section contains the strings for the different languages
+    - the language section defines the available languages for the app

 The project
 ~~~~~~~~~~~